-Stress and the American Dream
+Stress and the American Dream: Two Peas in a Pod?

-So what sort of things stress us out the most?
+So, what sort of things stress us out the most?

 The Holmes-Rahe Stress Inventory has an answer to that.
 Psychiatrists Thomas Holmes and Richard Rahe compiled a list of the 43 most stressful life events from a sample of 2,500 participants, and ordered them according to intensity: